Attorney Articles | Supervision Basics

 A Trainee must receive at least one (1) unit of supervision for every five (5) hours of psychotherapy or counseling performed, per week, in each setting. vi A Trainee can average the number of supervision units obtained over time in order to claim the hours of psychotherapy performed during a particular week.
 For example, in one week, a Trainee can perform ten (10) hours of counseling and obtain one (1) unit of supervision.
 The Trainee will still be able to count all 10 hours of psychotherapy performed in that particular week, as long as, the Trainee obtains an extra unit of supervision during one of the remaining weeks the Trainee works at that site.

-Associate MFTs must receive one (1) of supervision for the first ten (10) hours of counseling performed, per week, in each setting.
-In a week during which more than ten (10) hours of psychotherapy is performed, the Associate MFTs must receive an additional unit of supervision.vii This does not mean that an Associate MFTs needs one (1) unit of supervision for every ten (10) hours of counseling performed.
+Associate MFTs must receive one (1) unit of supervision for the first ten (10) hours of counseling performed, per week, in each setting.
+In a week during which more than ten (10) hours of psychotherapy is performed, the Associate MFTs must receive an additional unit of supervision.
+This does not mean that an Associate MFT needs one (1) unit of supervision for every ten (10) hours of counseling performed.
 Rather, for any hour over the tenth hour of psychotherapy performed – whether it is one hour, five hours, ten hours, twenty hours, or thirty hours – the Associate MFTs only needs to obtain an additional unit of supervision.
-For example, if an Associate MFTs works at one setting, and performs 17 hours of psychotherapy in a week, the Associate MFTs just needs one (1) additional unit of supervision for that week.
-Thus, the maximum number of supervision units the Associate MFTs would acquire that week, at that setting, would be two (2) units of supervision.
+For example, if an Associate MFT works at one setting, and performs 17 hours of psychotherapy in a week, the Associate MFT needs one (1) unit of supervision, and also needs just one (1) additional unit of supervision for that week.
+Thus, the maximum number of supervision units the Associate MFTs would need to acquire that week, at that setting, would be two (2) units of supervision.
+Associates could obtain more supervision hours, if required.

-Two important pieces of information to remember are that: 1) ratios for trainees and Associate MFTs must be maintained in each setting at which the Trainee or Associate MFT works, and 2) the maximum number of supervision units the BBS will count towards licensure is six (6) units per week. viii CAMFT’s article, “Critical Reminders for Associate MFTs, Trainees, and Supervisors” contains specific information about the laws and regulations and guidelines pertaining to supervision and licensing requirements.
+Two important pieces of information to remember are that: 1) ratios for trainees and Associate MFTs must be maintained in each setting at which the Trainee or Associate MFT works, and 2) the maximum number of supervision units the BBS will count towards licensure is six (6) hours of supervision, whether individual, triadic, or group a week.

 GENERAL QUALIFICATIONS FOR SUPERVISORS OF TRAINEES AND ASSOCIATE MFTS

-A licensed mental health care professional must satisfy certain requirements in order to be a qualified clinical supervisor to a marriage and family therapist Trainee or Associate MFT.
+A licensed mental health care professional must satisfy certain requirements in order to be a qualified clinical supervisor to an MFT Trainee or Associate MFT.
 The qualification standards are different depending on the type of license held by the mental health care professional.
 This following segment will focus on the general qualifications required for LMFT supervisors.

 General Qualifications

-Licensed mental health professionals interested in providing supervision to Marriage and Family Therapists (MFT) Trainees and Associate MFTs must meet certain minimum qualifications in order to qualify as a supervisor.
-LMFTs must:
+Licensed mental health professionals interested in providing supervision to MFT Trainees and Associate MFTs must meet certain qualifications in order to qualify as a supervisor.
+A few notable qualifications include:

 A licensee’s failure to maintain a current and valid license will prevent a supervisee from being able to count the hours gained during the period under which the supervisor’s license was either, delinquent, suspended, or on probation.
 Thus, it is important for supervisors to submit their renewal applications to the BBS in a timely manner.
 Also, it is recommended that Trainees and Associate MFTs keep themselves informed as to when their supervisor’s license expires and whether or not the supervisor renewed his/her license.